orbitalchicken/Roadmap/Postponed.md

 Cinnammon
 ---------
+	The cinnamon-sound-applet’s icon renders incorrectly in i3wm’s system tray (it was fine with the version of cinnamon that shipped with LM16 and the same version of i3 (4.7.2)).
+I was able to get it working via brute force specifying the path to the icon, but it would be nice if it worked out of the box.
+	System Settings/ Panel/ Auto Hide Options (either checked), System Settings/ Applets/ Menu/ Configure/ (check “open the menu when I move my mouse over it”).
+With these two options checked together the menu will preform a disconcerting bounce up or down, usually away from the user.
+	When trying to connect my ext.hard drive via smb when double clicking on the globe icon (workgroup) nemo closes down System Settings > Display won’t let me set the one on the right as primary.
+The “Set as Primary” button is grayed.
+It’s connected as DVI.
+The other monitor’s “Set as Primary” is not grayed.
+It’s connected as VGA.
+This is related to a very longstanding issue of Mint always opening dialogs on the left (wrong) monitor
+	Network setting does not let me to set Proxy..
+The button “set system wide” is not there.
+	Cinnamon popups for brightness and volume adjust seem to flash when repeatedly hitting the key.
+In Mint 16, the popups stayed smoothly on the screen for the duration of the adjustment.
+	menu:  I like the way the panel icons and those on the desktop change subtly when you hover over them.
+Any reason why the menu icons could not behave the same way for consistency ?
+	I can’t seem to create a new item in Menu Editor.
+After typing in the name of the new item and the command, the OK button is not available to click.
+	With autohide on and Show delay above 0 the window will autohide the moment the cursor goes over a icon (launcher, apps, window tabs) making it impossible to click anything.
+	l10n:
+		System Settings -> Windows: The options in the four drop-down boxes “Action on title bar double-click”, “Action on title bar double-click”, “Action on title bar right-click” and “Window focus mode”.
+		Language Settings: “Apply System-Wide”, “Install / Remove Languages”, the associated tool tips and all the text.
+		System Settings -> Network -> Proxy: The options under Method.
+		System Settings -> Graphics Tablet: “No tablet detected – please plug in or turn on your graphics tablet” System Settings -> Software Sources: Text in Maintenance button System Settings -> Fonts: Options in the two drop-down boxes Antialiasing and Hinting.
+		System Settings -> Applets/Desklets/Extensions/Themes: Blue text “More info” (right-clicking opens a menu that is translated)
+		System Settings -> Monitor: Options in the drop-down box Rotation System Settings -> Desklets: The buttons Highlight and Remove (configuring a desklet).
+	l10n: Menu Editor: “Main Menu” (title bar), “New Menu”, New Item”, “Move Up”, “Move Down”, “Restore System Configuration”.
+	settings: The search box in System Settings displays “Search…” next to the magnifier.
+	cinnamon-settings: datetime module, months, regions, lot of things aren't l10n'd
 	nemo: desktop font look like it’s antialiased wrong, like it’s using wrong pixel order – BGR instead of RGB.
 	settings: nemo desktop font is not configurable in cinnamon-settings fonts
 	cinnamon-settings-daemon: Super+e should open file manager